 And again with the exercise.
 Isn’t it more motivating to know that exercise is about so much more than just the calories you burn while you’re doing it?
 Exercise not only increases good gut flora, but it also prevents leptin resistance by converting white fat to brown fat.
 (I didn’t have enough room to go into these two types of fat, but check out what WebMD has to say about it for the difference between Fit Fat (brown) and Fatal Fat (white).)
 Those calories you’re burning aren’t the half of all the great things you’re doing for your health just by breaking a sweat.

 I just threw a lot of information at you.
 How do you feel about it?
 Are you ready to start making some changes?
 Pick something from this list of 6 that you can start working on today — just ONE, no more — and commit to yourself that you’ll keep it going all week.
 Just start with this week and then reassess next week.
 You might find that you’re already noticing a difference and are ready to incorporate something else from this list.
 Maybe you want to stick to the one thing for another week.
 Either way, that’s ok!
 It’s just about getting started and making small changes that will last for the long haul!
 There are still at least two more Why Gut Health Matters posts coming your way, so stay tuned.
-In the meantime, I’m here to answer any questions you might have, and if you want to try out a free intro coaching session, shoot me an email and we can set something up.
+In the meantime, I’m here to answer any questions you might have.
+Shoot me an email and I’ll do my best to help.

 Did you miss the first three parts of this series?
 Check them out here!

 Sources for this segment of the series include a 6-credit continuing education seminar presented by Merrily Kuhn, RN, CCRN (r), PhD, ND, PhD and the Institute of Brain Potential (bibliography and references can be viewed here), and information from the following articles, journals, and experts:

 Dr. Mark Hyman: http://drhyman.com/